 Trusting when making new friends

-As you may already know, I develop friend crushes sometimes.
+I develop friend crushes sometimes.
 I trust that first impression I have of someone.
 I trust the vibes I pick up.
 I trust that, when I feel all warm and cozy when someone is around, and then supercharged afterwards, I have found an amazing friend.

 Listening to what your gut tells you about someone you meet, may not necessarily mean that you have found a friend for life.
 Unfortunately our gut feelings don’t rule the world.
 But, at the very least it will give you a warm fuzzy feeling, because of your new friend, and because you are trusting yourself and your own judgment.